uPixelar/tarkov-fastcheck/README.md

 # tarkov-fastcheck
 Very basic WebServer+WebScrapper using NodeJS Framework and packages below.
 Created for personal use, feel free to use.
+You can use on [tarkov-fastcheck.onrender.com](https://tarkov-fastcheck.onrender.com/)

 ## Usage
 >Run `npm i` to install required packages.